Menu

 Data is critical in order to make sound decisions.
 In the Minnesota local foodshed, unfortunately, that data is scarce, gathered intermittently mostly when grant funds are available, and scattered across multiple platforms.
 Recognizing the need and value of a local foodshed database, MFMA committed to securing those pieces that impact our farmers, farmers' markets, vendors, and local communities.

-This pilot project was designed to test various systems to gather prices of farm products at farmers' markets in order to make it an ongoing price gathering tool and reporting service, long after the grant closes.
+This pilot project was designed to test various systems to gather prices of farm products at farmers' markets in order to make it an ongoing price gathering tool and reporting service, long after the grants close.
 It is funded in part by a specialty crop block grant through the Minnesota Department of Agriculture, Compeer Financial, MFMA, and a gift from the Margaret A. Cargill Foundation.
-Special thanks to Ryan Pesch, longtime produce farmer at Lida Farm, and former UMN extension educator, for the survey design and dashboard creation.
+Special thanks to Ryan Pesch, longtime produce farmer at Lida Farm, and former UMN extension educator, for the survey design, data analysis, and dashboard creation.

-The data in the dashboard below was gathered at 67 farmers' markets in all 11 MFMA regions in late summer 2025.
+The data in the dashboard below was gathered at 61 farmers' markets in all 9 MFMA regions from 524 vendors on 39 different farm products in late summer 2025.
 Our survey crew visited the farmers' markets and wrote down prices of all the farm products sold at the market that day.
 Data was also collected on the market itself, including the number of total vendors, farmer vendors, day temperature and wind conditions.

 CHALLENGES

 1. Standardizing units.
 Prices were recorded as is, and pictures taken of the foods in their various containers.
 The issue arose when for the same produce, prices were charged by the bunch, or pound, or quart container, or oblong tray.
-Following the volume-to-weight protocol for grains (a bushel of oats weighs (more or less) 32 pounds; a bushel of corn 56 pounds; a bushel of wheat 60 pounds, etc.) we created the same conversion standards for every reported volume and all units were converted to price per pound.
+Following the volume-to-weight protocol for grains (a bushel of oats weighs (more or less) 32 pounds; a bushel of corn 56 pounds; a bushel of wheat 60 pounds, etc.) we created the same conversion standards for every reported volume.
+We report prices per unit of how each product is typically sold: a dozen eggs, a bunch of kale, a pound of ground lamb.

 2. In this pilot, our reporting tool was not robust enough to capture prices for all the varieties of apples, cuts of meats, different containers for maple syrup and honey, value-added farm products like goat milk soap, and all the fiber products.